aczid/ru_crypto_engineering/README.md

-To give a visual representation of the compactness of the implementation, and as a geeky sort of art inspired by the [RSA dolphin]( http://e-privacy.winstonsmith.info/2007/2005/2002/munitions/documents/rsafin), here is the compiled AVR code (configured with relocatable s-boxes) in ASCII hexadecimal as a banner.
+To give a visual representation of the compactness of the implementation, and as a geeky sort of art inspired by the [RSA dolphin]( http://e-privacy.winstonsmith.info/2007/2005/2002/munitions/documents/rsafin), here is the compiled AVR code (configured with relocatable s-box tables) in ASCII hexadecimal as a banner.
 (Created with [this script](https://gist.github.com/aczid/5703046), then manually adjusted kerning.)